Travel details

 -

-A Byzantine-era church built on Ayasuluk Hill near Ephesus, said to be the tomb of the Apostle John.
-The cathedral, constructed in the 6th century by Emperor Justinian, once boasted a magnificent appearance, but today only parts of the columns and the base remain as ruins.
-It has high archaeological value and is known as an important pilgrimage site in the history of Christianity.
+A Byzantine-era church built on the Ayasuluk Hill near Ephesus, traditionally believed to be the burial site of the Apostle John.
+The cathedral, constructed by Emperor Justinian in the 6th century, once boasted a magnificent appearance; now only parts of columns and the podium remain as ruins.
+It is archaeologically significant and known as an important pilgrimage site in Christian history.

 [Japanese Guide]